 |Foresight Group LLP||1.97%|

 |Falck Renewables Ltd||1.86%|

-Dong Energy alone accounted for 2.3% of all low carbon generation in 2018 (38% x 5.9%), with Vattenfall a further 1.3%, and Fred Olsen 1.0%.
-So removing Dong, Vattenfall and Fred Olsen would leave Other at 34.4%, which itself is still made up of many smaller, independent generators with split ownership.
-It is indeed therefore the case that EDF Energy was the single largest generator of low carbon electricity in 2018.
+DONG Energy alone accounted for 2.3% of all low-carbon generation in 2018 (38% x 5.9%), with Vattenfall a further 1.3%, and Fred Olsen 1.0%.
+Removing DONG, Vattenfall and Fred Olsen would leave Other at 34.4%, which itself is still made up of many smaller, independent generators with split ownership.
+It is therefore the case that EDF Energy was the single largest generator of low-carbon electricity in 2018.